Maxiviper117/360-to-planer-images/README.md

    For users who want to run the code directly or modify it.

-3. **Option 3: Using the Compiled GUI Executable**

-   For users who prefer a graphical user interface without dealing with command-line arguments.

 ---

 ### Option 1: Using the Compiled Executable

-We provide a compiled executable `panorama_to_plane.exe` for Windows users, attached to the [latest GitHub release](https://github.com/Maxiviper117/360-to-planer-images/releases).
+We provide a compiled executable `panorama_to_plane.exe` for Windows users, available in the [latest GitHub release](https://github.com/Maxiviper117/360-to-planer-images/releases).
 This option allows you to use the converter without installing Python or any dependencies.

 **Steps to Use the Executable:**